ncatlab/nlab-content/pages/5/6/6/7/17665/content.md

 $
 \prod_{k \lt n} \Omega_k \xrightarrow{Q_n} \Omega_n
 $
-are called  __dynamic laws__, and stochastic processes are classified by properties of the dynamic laws.
+are called  __dynamic laws__ (of motion), and stochastic processes are classified by properties of the dynamic laws.

 A __Markov dynamic law__ $Q_n$ is a dynamic law depending only on the current state, i.e., $Q_n$ factors as
 \begin{tikzpicture}